 If the taxidermy collection inside isn’t quirky enough for you, step out back behind the building, where the museum keeps live deer in a pen.
 The Touchstone Wildlife Art Museum is weird and affordable, so there’s no reason not to visit if you’re near Haughton.

 The museum doesn’t have much of a website, but it does keep its oddball hours updated on the site.
 So if you plan to visit, be sure to make sure your schedule fits in with the facility’s current operating hours.

-However, in the winter, from October to February, the Touchstone is only open Thursday through Saturday.
+However, from September to February, the Touchstone is only open Thursday through Saturday.
 Same hours, 10 am to 4:30 pm.